While she was busy teaching, Sonia Sutcliffe's husband Peter Sutcliffe was terrorizing British women as the Yorkshire Ripper between 1975 and 1980.

 Sonia Sutcliffe visited her ex-husband at Broadmoor Hospital in Berkshire in 2015 but reportedly hasn’t seen him alive since.
 The Yorkshire Ripper was transferred from Broadmoor to Durham’s Frankland Prison in 2016, where he died in November 2020.
 Sonia Sutcliffe reportedly held a private funeral for his ashes shortly afterward.

-After learning about the Yorkshire Ripper Peter Sutcliffe’s wife Sonia Sutcliffe, read about Pedro Rodrigues Filho, the real-life “Dexter” who killed other criminals.
+After learning about Peter Sutcliffe’s wife Sonia Sutcliffe, read about Pedro Rodrigues Filho, the real-life “Dexter” who killed other criminals.
 Then, learn about Leonarda Cianciulli, the serial killer who turned her victims into soap and teacakes.